See the Show Safely - In Person

 In order to protect our staff, creative team and performers, we ask that you not wait in the lobby for signings or to meet members of the company at this time.

 Children under 5 are not permitted in the theatre at this time due to vaccination regulations.

 At least once daily, the Center Theatre will be fully sanitized.
 This will include:

 - Hand sanitizer stations will be available at the entrance and throughout the lobby.

 - Seattle Center staff regularly clean and sanitize restrooms.

-Our theatre’s HVAC system is maintained by the Seattle Center and meets the current recommended air-flow guidelines.
+Our theatre’s HVAC system is maintained by the Seattle Center.

 The HVAC system will use fresh air only (not recycled), before and during all events.